ravijp/temp_databricks_survivalAnalysis/Causal Inference/T-Learner, S-Learner, X-Learner Complete Guide.md

 - **S-Learner**: Good for small samples, homogeneous effects
 - **X-Learner**: Good for imbalanced treatments, highest accuracy

-### **For ADP Project:**
+### **For ZENON Project:**
 - **Abandon meta-learner approach** - fundamentally incompatible
 - **Use G-computation with survival models** - designed for time-to-event data
 - **Focus on Cox PH and XGBoost AFT** - correct modeling framework
 - **Generate survival probabilities** - what HR practitioners need

 ### **Key Takeaway:**
 Meta-learners are powerful tools for standard causal inference, but they're the wrong tool for survival analysis problems.
-The ADP project requires specialized survival analysis methods that can handle time-to-event outcomes, censoring, and time-varying covariates.
+The ZENON project requires specialized survival analysis methods that can handle time-to-event outcomes, censoring, and time-varying covariates.

 The confusion arose from mixing different causal inference paradigms.
-Understanding both approaches helps clarify why the chosen G-computation framework is correct for ADP's business needs.
+Understanding both approaches helps clarify why the chosen G-computation framework is correct for ZENON's business needs.